Oluwasetemi/css-note/slides.md

 }
 ```

-The <kbd>animation-fill-mode: forwards;</kbd> property ensures that after the animation completes, the target element retains the styles defined in the final keyframe, instead of reverting to its original state.
+The `animation-fill-mode: forwards;` property ensures that after the animation completes, the target element retains the styles defined in the final keyframe, instead of reverting to its original state.

 ---